Lymph sacs

 There are many transcription factors that regulate the development of the lymphatic system, particularly the lymph sacs, but in all of the migrating lymphatic endothelial cell precursors, there is one specific factor present, Prospero-related homeobox-1 (PROX1).
 Homologs of this transcription factor have been found in humans, chicks, newts, frogs, Drosophila, and zebrafish.
 When the development of the lymphatic system begins from the cardinal vein, all of the endothelial cells appear to have the potential to become lymphatic.
 This potential is indicated by the presence of some known lymphatic markers such as Vascular endothelial growth factor receptor-3 (Vegfr3 or Flt4; a receptor for VegfC and VegfD), and also the presence of Lyve1, which is a lymphatic specific hyluronan receptor.
 However, regardless of the presence of these markers, it appears that only the subset of endothelial cells that begin to express Prox1 form the undeveloped lymph sacs.
 Once these cells start to express Prox1, they begin to express more specific lymphatic markers such as Nrp2 and Podoplanin.

 Many experiments involving mice have proven the importance of the Prox1 transcription factor in the development of primitive lymph sacs.
 In experiments where Prox1 was knocked out in mice, the embryos were unable to form any lymphatic system.
 However, even when the mice did not have any Prox1, the endothelial cells still migrate similarly to the way they would when developing a lymphatic system, but as these cells migrate, they never develop the ability to express the more specific lymphatic markers.
 Instead, they will begin to express markers that are specific to blood vessel endothelium.
 These markers include CD34 and Laminin.
 This experiment proves that Prox1 is necessary for lymphatic cells to specify.
 It is believed that Prox1 is the single most important transcription factor that programs the fate of endothelial cells becoming lymphatic components.
 It has also been found that ectopic expression of Prox1 in blood vascular epithelium can force vascular endothelial cells to convert into lymphatic cells.
+It has been observed that lymph nodes often develop at locations where blood vessels bifurcate, indicating that signals required for blood vessel branching might also contribute to the formation of lymph nodes.